learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

-As you can see, we have a list of dictionaries, in this case with only one entry as theirs only one artist.
-We can imagine wanting to transform this for an artist1, artist2,...columns.
+As you can see, you have a list of dictionaries, in this case with only one entry as theirs only one artist.
+You can imagine wanting to transform this for an artist1, artist2,...columns.
 This will be a great exercise in the upcoming lab to practice your Pandas skills and lambda functions!

 ## Summary